utopia-foss/dantro/doc/philosophy.rst

 Typically, when desiring to achieve this, a package may provide an interface that the projects that use it have to adhere to.
 However, any specializations going beyond the provided interface are then typically outsourced to the projects that require these specializations.
-This may result in needing to write (and re-write) a lot of code, which might not only be redundant, but can also become hard to maintain.
+This may result in needing to write (and re-write) a lot of code, which might not only be redundant but can also become hard to maintain.

 In order to avoid this, :py:mod:`dantro` not only supplies an interface, but also provides the means to easily specialize the data structures in order to fit the different needs of certain use cases.
 It already provides a set of specializations and implements them in an efficient way.